Budget-Friendly NYC: The 11 Best Cheap Neighborhoods (2026)

 5. Bedford Stuyvesant

-Brooklyn’s buzzing with flashy neighborhoods, but Bed-Stuy’s your spot if you’re on a budget.
+Brooklyn’s buzzing with trendy neighborhoods, but Bed-Stuy’s your spot if you’re on a budget.
 It’s right in the thick of things, yet it’s got this chill, small-town vibe that’s hard to beat.

 Housing consists of brownstones, and rowhouses on tree-lined streets – classic Brooklyn charm without the crazy prices.
-Sure, you might shell out around $3,012 for a 2-bedroom, but check this out: fully furnished co-living rooms in Bed-Stuy go for an average of just $1,374.
+Sure, you might shell out around $3,400 for a 2-bedroom, but check this out: fully furnished co-living rooms in Bed-Stuy average $1,694 across 231 rooms – more coliving inventory than any other neighborhood on Diggz.
+When looking at the rooms offered directly by Diggz members, the median private room here runs about $1,150.
+Bed-Stuy ranks 33rd of 135 for search demand, making it one of the most sought-after affordable neighborhoods in Brooklyn.
 Talk about savings!

 Getting around is a breeze, too.
 Public transport links to Brooklyn and Manhattan are solid, so ditch the car – it’s more trouble than it’s worth.
 And let’s talk music.
 Bed-Stuy’s hip-hop scene is legendary.
 Jay-Z’s old stomping grounds at the Marcy Houses, Biggie’s hangout at The Lab Recording Studio – you’re steeped in history.